Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 Rooftop gardens are nothing new.
 City dwellers have been tucking plants on roofs and fire escapes for generations.
-Even green roofs, roofs covered with soil and plants, have been around for years.
+Even green roofs (roofs covered with soil and plants) have been around for years.
 No matter how much land we have, we always seem to be looking for more space!
-There are also plenty of wonderful plants for rooftop gardens that every gardener can choose from, and so here’s why you should consider setting up your very own rooftop garden:
+There are also plenty of wonderful plants for rooftop gardens that every gardener can choose from, so here’s why you should consider setting up your very own rooftop garden:

-• They make use of unused or underused space
+• Make use of unused or underused space

 • They can provide privacy